Common Questions about Your Diagnosis of Pilonidal Disease

 How long does the cleft lift procedure take?

-The operation takes a little more than an hour.
-You will be in the recovery area for an hour to an hour and a half.
+The operation takes around 90 to 120 minutes, depending on the complexity of your disease.
+You will be in the recovery area for around an hour.
 During this time the nurses will go over all of your postoperative instructions and the drainage procedure with you and your helper.

 What type of anesthesia will I have?